 Any jet ski with a 130HP motor or above will pull a towable tube.
 Jet skis that have a supercharger perform very well due to the increased power that they can deliver.
 Yamaha, Kawasaki, and Sea-doo all make PWC with superchargers.
 A three-person seat is also recommended as there is more room for the observer who will need to sit backward.
 Plus you get to take an extra passenger if you want.

 At the end of the day, it will come down to price vs performance.
-Like I mentioned earlier I only have a 130HP Jetski and it works great for towing tubes all day long.
+As I mentioned earlier I only have a 130HP Jetski and it works great for towing tubes all day long.

 How fast to pull a tube behind a boat or Jet Ski?